Meet our dedicated board members.

 Term began 1.8.2015

 Anne Wansing joined the Board of F.A.C.T. in January, 2015.
 Anne has worked for various corporations around St. Louis in their corporate legal department and currently works for Express Scripts.
-Anne has lived in St. Charles since 1996 with her husband and two boys (16 and 14).
-Both her boys attend school in the City of St. Charles School District.
-Josef, her 14 year old son, has been diagnosed with Epilepsy, Autism, ADHD, diabetes, visual tracking difficulties, Celiac disease and is color blind.
+Anne has lived in St. Charles since 1996 with her husband and two boys (21 and 19).
+Her oldest son is a Junior at Missouri State University studying Cyber Security.
+Josef, her 19 year old son, has been diagnosed with Epilepsy, Autism, ADHD, diabetes, visual tracking difficulties, Celiac disease and is color blind.
+He currently is participating in an internship program through the City of St. Charles School District and hoping for full-time employment by May.
 She has been advocating for her son since he was 2 years old beginning with First Steps.
 Anne and her husband, Jamie, were introduced to F.A.C.T. when their son was first diagnosed with Autism when he was 5 years old.
 They came to speak with an advocate and decided it would be best if Anne participated in the workshops about the IEP process.
 She has always been so blessed by the many people who have helped her through the years, she decided it was time to give back and help others.